3choff/FastWhisperAPI/README.md

 ## Parameters

-- `files`: A list of audio files to transcribe.
+- `file`: A list of audio files to transcribe.
 This is a required parameter.
-- `model_size`: The size of the model to use for transcription.
+- `model`: The size of the model to use for transcription.
 This is an optional parameter.
 The options are 'large', 'medium', 'small', 'base', 'tiny'.
 Default is 'base'.
 - `language`: This parameter specifies the language of the audio files.
-It is optional, with accepted values being lowercase ISO language code (e.g., 'en' for English).
+It is optional, with accepted values being lowercase ISO-639-1 format (e.g., 'en' for English).
 If not provided, the system will automatically detect the language.
 - `initial_prompt`: This optional parameter provides an initial prompt to guide the model's transcription process.
 It can be used to pass a dictionary of the correct spellings of words and to provide context for better understanding speech, thus maintaining a consistent writing style.
 - `vad_filter`: Whether to apply a voice activity detection filter.
 This is an optional parameter.
 Default is False.
 - `min_silence_duration_ms`: The minimum duration of silence to be considered as a pause.
 This is an optional parameter.
 Default is 1000.
 - `response_format`: The format of the response.
 This is an optional parameter.
-The options are 'text', 'json'.
+The options are 'text', 'verbose_json'.
 Default is 'text'.
 - `timestamp_granularities`: The granularity of the timestamps.
 This is an optional parameter.
 The options are 'segment', 'word'.
 Default is 'segment'.
+This is a string and not an array like the OpenAI model, and the timestamps will be returned only if the response_format is set to verbose_json.

 ### Example curl request